medevice-users/advocacy/amanda.markdown

 >
 > Finally, I have discovered that I have had an RV lead problem for more
 > than a year and will have to undergo lead revision or replacement.
 This
-> lead problem did not trigger a care alert, but was evident upon examinati= on
+> lead problem did not trigger a care alert, but was evident upon examination
 > of my r-wave and threshold values.
-I'm sure you would agree that if I ha= d
+I'm sure you would agree that if I had
-> direct access to my CareLink remote transmissions, I could have caught th= is
+> direct access to my CareLink remote transmissions, I could have caught this
 > problem and sought remedy a year ago.
 Instead, I have been walking around
 > with an potentially dangerous lead problem for more than a year simply
 > because I am unable to get access to my own reports without going through